-''' ; demo8.cfg
+'''

 ABEC.SimType = 2 ; free field analysis

 Mesh.RearShape = 1 ; fully modeled

 Mesh.RearResolution = 10.0 ; [mm]

-Mesh.WallThickness = 5.0 ; [mm] '''
+Mesh.WallThickness = 5.0 ; [mm]

+'''

 Now there's no infinite baffle and the horn is fully modeled with its rear side.
-The thickness of the wall is set with Mesh.WallThickness (5 mm in this case).
+The thickness of the wall is set with Mesh.WallThickness.
 The item Mesh.RearResolution sets the mesh resolution for the rear surface of the horn.